nanobash/GEOKEY/README.txt

 		type() NOTE*: Returns type of an parameter info() NOTE*: Returns basic information on instance

-	NOTE*: Argument Must Be An Object As Shown Below
+	NOTE*: Argument Must Be An Object As Is Shown Below

 	For Example:
 		new GEOKEY({"check" : true , "chbox" : "a" , "field" : "a_txt" , "type" : 1});